 - DO NOT leave our group with anyone outside our group.
 Also, do not accept any parcel, package or item from anyone you do not know.
 This is for your protection.
 Israel is a safe place, but even safe places have a few weird characters.

 - There are dozens of choices at breakfast and dinner.
 However, if you don’t like the food or the way it is prepared, please avoid complaining.
-This is a great time to allow our Christian witness to shine.
+There is plenty to eat, so select something different, and allow your Christian witness to shine.

 - Shopkeepers in the markets can be very aggressive.
 Kindly refuse to follow someone to their shop where they insist you will be given the best deal in the world!

 - Pro Tip: If they place something in your hand, you likely just bought the item!

 - The markets are fun to see, and negotiating is the name of the game there.
 But keep in mind, they do this every day for a living.
 Watch out for buyer’s remorse!

 - Pro Tip: If they offer you the bargain of the day, it will also be there tomorrow!